-I am excited to share news about my book, Healing Racial Trauma: The Road to Resilience.
-Click on the book cover for more information or
+I am excited to share news about my recently released book, Healing Racial Trauma: The Road to Resilience.
+Click on the book cover for more information and

 As a child, I was bused across town to a majority white school, and experienced the racist lie that one group is superior to all others.
-People of color experience ongoing racial trauma as this lie is perpetuated by the action or inaction of the government, media, viral videos, churches, and within families of origin.
+Black, Indigenous and other people of color experience ongoing racial trauma as this lie is perpetuated by the actions or inaction of the government, media, viral videos, churches, and within families of origin.

 I'm honored to have reviews from these great people:

 "With honesty, truth, wisdom, and grace, Sheila Wise Rowe brings a fresh and distinct perspective in our conversation on race.
 The reality of trauma on a social psychological level has been missed in this dialogue, and Sheila is the necessary corrective voice, offering heartbreaking and gut-wrenching stories that still manage to offer hope and healing.
 I have had the personal gift of sitting under Sheila's teaching, and now you also have that opportunity.
 Please embrace the opportunity to learn from this much-needed perspective."
 (Soong-Chan Rah, Milton B Engebretson Professor of Church Growth and Evangelism at North Park Theological Seminary, author of Prophetic Lament)